42wim/caddy-gitea/README.md

 - Your `otherfile.html` in the `dev` branch will now be available on <http://yourorg.pages.yourdomain.com:3000/yourrepo/file.html?ref=dev>
 - Your `otherfile.html` in the `dev` branch will now be available on <http://dev.yourrepo.yourorg.pages.yourdomain.com:3000/file.html>

+#### any repo with all branches/tags/commits exposed

+e.g. we'll use the `yourrepo` repo in the `yourorg` org and there is a `file.html` in the `master` branch and a `otherfile.html` in the `dev` branch.
+The `master` branch is your default branch.

+1. Add a `gitea-pages-allowall` topic to the `yourrepo` repo (this is used to opt-in your repo).

+- Your `file.html` in the `master` branch will now be available on <http://yourorg.pages.yourdomain.com:3000/yourrepo/file.html>
+- Your `file.html` in the `master` branch will now be available on <http://yourrepo.yourorg.pages.yourdomain.com:3000/file.html>
+- Your `otherfile.html` in the `dev` branch will now be available on <http://yourorg.pages.yourdomain.com:3000/yourrepo/file.html?ref=dev>
+- Your `otherfile.html` in the `dev` branch will now be available on <http://dev.yourrepo.yourorg.pages.yourdomain.com:3000/file.html>

 ## Building caddy